Policy evaluation of waste pricing programs using heterogeneous causal effect estimation: Conclusions

 \section{Conclusions}

-This paper models and estimates causal effects of waste prices (PAYT) on recycling and avoidance behaviors by explicitly accounting for heterogeneity with machine learning methods.
-I analyze unique data with large variation in price levels and a high-dimensional set of municipal characteristics.
+This paper models and estimates causal effects of waste prices (PAYT) on recycling, unsorted, and total waste amounts by explicitly accounting for heterogeneity with machine learning methods.
+I analyze unique data with large variation in prices and a high-dimensional set of municipal characteristics.
 I estimate municipal level price elasticities using a random forest and R-learning estimator robust to confounding that affects outcomes and prices.
-By mapping municipal attributes to causal effects, I predict heterogeneous policy effects for all municipalities in the sample, treated or not.
-The analysis of policy effects on municipal costs is motivated by a theoretical model that predicts heterogeneous reactions on recycling and total waste.
-On the one hand, higher recycling brings environmental benefits.
-On the other hand, it increases municipal management costs.
-Theoretically, total waste reductions seem crucial to decrease municipal costs substantially.
+By mapping municipal attributes onto causal effects, I predict heterogeneous policy effects for all municipalities in the sample, treated or not.
+The analysis of policy effects on municipal costs is motivated by a theoretical model that predicts heterogeneous waste behaviors in response to PAYT.
+Such heterogeneity in waste demands, coupled with the large heterogeneity in municipal waste management costs, make the sign and magnitude of PAYT effects on municipal costs ex-ante ambiguous and, thus, an empirical question.

 \parindent{0.5cm} Disentangling effect heterogeneity in prices from other sources, I find that waste demands are nonlinear.
 Low prices make waste demands similarly elastic, and trigger large unsorted waste reductions, increase recycling, and decrease total waste.
-High prices make waste demands increasingly elastic, and induce recycling rather than waste avoidance.
+High prices make waste demands increasingly elastic, and induce recycling rather than total waste reductions.
 On average, policy causal effects amount up to -50\% on unsorted waste, 32\% on recycling, and -5\% on total waste.
 Income effects and waste habits pre-policy significantly explain price effect heterogeneity at high prices.
 I find that lower-income municipalities are more price elastic.
 Despite large effect heterogeneity, the policy reduces municipal costs in all municipalities after three years of adoption, especially where total waste reductions are large.
-This implies that higher prices may be less desirable from a municipal cost perspective although they cause relatively larger unsorted waste reductions.
+This implies that higher prices may be less desirable from a municipal cost perspective as they do not cause further total waste reductions, instead they rather reallocate waste to the recycling pile. \parindent{0.5cm} This study shows that price levels matter for waste behavior and municipal costs of waste management.
+Estimating heterogeneous responses on unsorted waste, and especially on recycling and total waste is crucial to assess overall policy effects on municipal costs.
+Reductions of total waste may not be immediate, and municipal costs may increase in the short-run.
+One upshot of this paper is that low prices can have a significant impact on waste behavior and municipal costs.
+Analyzing the long-term effects of PAYT policies presents an exciting research opportunity that I hope to tackle in future work.